-The YEA Girls is a NYC-based studio collective run by a plucky trio of 20-something-year-old illustrators who are ready to take on the world.
-The artists behind the acronym--Yan Gabriella, Erica De Chavez and Angeli Rafer--met by chance at a networking event, and since then have worked together on exciting collaborative comics and zines.
-Also joining this trio is Emily Dahl, an East Coast Illustrator coming to the big city for this year's festival.
+The YEA Girls is a NYC-based studio collective run by a plucky trio of illustrators who are ready to take on the world.
+The artists behind the acronym--Yan Gabriella, Erica De Chavez and Angeli Rafer--met by chance at a SCBWI event and have since been worked together on exciting collaborative comics and zines.
+Also joining this trio is Emily Dahl, an East Coast Illustrator from Bowie Maryland, coming for the festivities in New York.

 Emily Curran is an Illustrator and Animator living in Connecticut, often traveling to NYC for work.
 Her personal work revolves around ghosts, the supernatural, and just anything that gives you the creeps.
 Despite the creepy theme, her work leaves you attached to unusual characters and looking for more of their stories.